-We recognize that building children's self-esteem and emotional security is paramount to a positive early childhood experience.
-Accordingly, our staff give each child guidance that helps the child acquire a positive self-concept, self-control, and teaches acceptable behavior.
-Our behavior management methods are designed to be constructive, positive, and suited to the age of the child.
-For example, our staff and teachers provide children with appropriate responsive physical interactions, eye contact, vocal tone and facial expressions.
-In this way, children will learn proper social boundaries and responses, all the while ensuring the attention, warmth, care and concern children need.
+Building a child's self-esteem and emotional security is paramount to a positive early childhood experience.
+Accordingly, our teachers give each child guidance that helps the child acquire a positive self-concept, self-control, and teaches acceptable behavior.
+Our behavior management methods and messages are designed to be constructive and suited to the age of the child, clear and understandable, and consistently explained (both in terms of expectations beforehand, during a behavior issue, and during any disciplinary process) and consistently enforced with discipline or other behavior modifications that are always proportionate and logically related to the behavior involved.
+In addition, our teachers are trained to provide children with appropriate:

+- responsive physical interactions

+- eye contact

+- vocal tone

+- facial expressions,

+- explanations and connections between actions and consequences, at all times implemented as close in time as possible to the misbehavior

+In this way, children will learn proper social boundaries and responses, while being given the attention, warmth, care and concern that children need.
+Other specific behavioral modification techniques we use include the following: